 It's not just the associated computer that's in harm's way, either.
 Worms, a type of malware, can spread across a network connection, infecting all of the computers attached to the local area network (LAN).

-What are Some Firewall Use Cases?
+What Are Some Firewall Use Cases?

 Personal and Home Networking

-People that work or play from their home Internet connection most certainly need a firewall.
+People who work or play from their home Internet connection most certainly need a firewall.
 In most cases, some firewall form gets used in most operating systems, home network routers, and antivirus software.
 Unless there is a need beyond these standard methods, not much else is necessary besides a firewall.
 You can certainly consult with your Internet Service Provider or an Information Technology professional for assistance with home networking.